Charan8420/SkilleAI---Concept-Eval-Sys/README.md

 pip install -r requirements.txt
 ```

-5. Create a file called config.py in the application folder and add the OPENAI_API_KEY.
+5. Create a .env file and add the OPENAI_API_KEY.
 The key is in the mail.

 ```python
 OPENAI_API_KEY = "YOUR_API_KEY"